biocypher/biocypher/docs/quickstart.md

 package, please follow the [tutorial](tutorial).
 ```

-The main interface for interacting with the BioCypher module to create
+The BioCypher workflow of creating your own knowledge graph consists of two
-your own property graph consists of two components:
+components:

 1. the [host module adapter](qs_host-module-adapter), a python
    program, and